 The King from Alice in Wonderland says to “Begin at the beginning and go on until you come to the end… then stop”.
 Journaling to benefit your mental health requires the same clarity from us.
 Follow your process, and worry not about others’ assessment of the shape it takes in the pages of your journal.

-While talking something out and feeling heard or validated is an important therapeutic experience, journaling is a powerful tool to recenter your voice in your life.
+While talking something out and feeling heard or validated is an important therapeutic experience, journaling is a powerful tool to recenter your voice when you might be feeling lost in life.
 Being granted the space to hear yourself without restriction and feel without judgment is an empowering gift.
 Journaling is a space only observed by you, reserved entirely for you.
 It offers you the opportunity to give yourself the gift of independence as you take back your power within your healing process and, for some, your life.

 Whether you’re convinced that journaling for your mental health is what is going to help you overcome the specific challenges you face, or you’re willing to sit down with an individual therapy provider, Awakened Path is here to support that journey.
 Join our newsletter to have monthly tips delivered directly to your inbox, or connect with us today to learn more about the services we offer that might be right for you.

 Awakened Path Counseling proudly provides quality transpersonal and traditional psychotherapy, at their offices in Middlesex County, New Jersey, and online.
 Their experienced therapists specialize in serving children, teens and adults.
 The experienced clinicians at Awakened Path Counseling are passionate about their holistic approach to mental health, addressing your emotional, cognitive, physical, and spiritual needs.